-Mr. Jalový is also a managing director of EP Germany GmbH and EP Mehrum GmbH, a member of the supervisory board of EP Energy, a.s., Lausitz Energie Bergbau AG, Lausitz Energie Kraftwerke AG and Mitteldeutsche Braunkohlen Gesellschaft mbH.
+Mr. Jalový is also a managing director of EP Germany GmbH, Lausitz Energie Verwaltungs GmbH and EP Mehrum GmbH, a member of the supervisory board of EPE, Lausitz Energie Bergbau AG and Lausitz Energie Kraftwerke AG.

 Mr. Jalový holds a master's degree from the University of Economics in Prague and also the CEMS MIM degree.